NeoRise456/NextJS-CRUD-App/README.md

 # NextJS CRUD App

-This is a simple CRUD app built with NextJS, TailwindCSS, and Appwrite.
+This is a CRUD app built with NextJS, TailwindCSS, and Appwrite.
 It allows you to create, read, update, and delete interpretations of software related terms.

 ## Technologies